Codesai/website/_posts/2017-12-05-we-were-at-lambda-world-2017.md

 <img src="/assets/lambda_world_main_hall.jpg" alt="Lambda World Main Hall"/>

-This 26th and 27th of october I was a proud assistant of the [Lambda World](http://www.lambda.world/).
+This last 26th and 27th of October I was a proud assistant of the [Lambda World](http://www.lambda.world/).
 I gathered with some colleagues from Codesai ([Manuel Rivero](http://www.twitter.com/trikitrok) and [Antonio de la Torre](http://www.twitter.com/adelatorrefoss)) and with some friends.
 It was also my first time on the event so I was kinda hyped.

 My main intention coming to the Conference was to be completely disrupted with this software programming paradigm.
 I’m a newbie when referring to functional programming and I've always wanted to learn it on my free time, but I’m usually stuck with topics related of what I want to improve on the clients I work on.
 So I thought this time it could be a great moment to finally awake that part of me that is waiting to start learning functional programming.